r-duh/MuXTalk/README.md

 - **between/shortest_paths_multilink_counts_discovery(...):** Count multilinks for the actual layers.
 - **between/shortest_paths_multilink_counts_rand_discovery(...):** Count multilinks for the randomized layers.
 - **between/shortest_paths_multilink_zscores_pvals_discovery(...):** Calculate multilink statistics.
 - **get_ranked_pathway_pairs_discovery(...):** Calculate MuXTalk scores to prioritize pathway pairs by their propensity to crosstalk with each other based on the multilink statistics.
+The resulting file is a ranked list of all pathway pairs in .csv (default) or .parquet format.